Jerry Speyer: Personal life

 In 1991, Speyer married Katherine G. Farley, whom he had hired in 1984 to oversee international development.
 They have a daughter, Laura Speyer (born 1992).
 Farley graduated from Brown University in 1971, and with a Masters of Architecture from the Harvard Graduate School of Design in 1976.
 She served as manager of new business development for East Asia and the Pacific for Turner International Industries before joining Tishman Speyer in 1984.
-She is a senior managing director at the Tishman Speyer, responsible for the company's real estate activities in Latin America and for the company's expansion into other emerging markets, chairs the company's Compensation Committee, and is a member of the Management, Investment, and Executive Committees.
+She is a senior managing director at Tishman Speyer, responsible for the company's real estate activities in Latin America and for the company's expansion into other emerging markets, chairs the company's Compensation Committee, and is a member of the Management, Investment, and Executive Committees.
 She is chair of Lincoln Center's redevelopment and is on the executive committee of the International Rescue Committee, a refugee relief and resettlement organization, and is chair emeritus of Women in Need, which helps homeless women and children in New York City.
 She is a vice president of the Brearley School, and a member of the Board and Executive Committee of the Alvin Ailey Dance Foundation.
 Farley has served on the boards of Lincoln Center Theater and the New York Philharmonic.